-The financial statements of Luxury Living Finance plc for the year ended 30 June 2021 are included in the Annual Report 2021, which is published in hard copy printed form and may be made available on the Company's website.
+The financial statements of Luxury Living Finance plc for the year ended 30 June 2022 are included in the Annual Report 2022, which is available on the Company's website.
 The Directors are responsible for the maintenance and integrity of the Annual Report on the website in view of their responsibility for the controls over, and the security of, the website.
 Access to information published on the Company's website is available in other countries and jurisdictions, where legislation governing the preparation and dissemination of financial statements may differ from requirements or practice in Malta.